 Facilities for blind and visually impaired people

-Please note, the information below relates to standard productions in our two theatre spaces and is not relevant for Living Newspaper.
+Please note, the information below relates to standard productions in our two theatre spaces.

 In addition to the audio described performance, a free touch tour of the set is available before the start of the show (usually 1 hour 30 minutes prior to the performance).

 This is led by the audio describers and members of Royal Court staff.